ReneGRomCodes/basic_fantasy_rpg_character_creator/README.md

 Instantiate the new element in gui_elements.py according to documentation within the module.

-Implement the new element in the relevant screen module (e.g., gui.py).
+Implement the new element in the relevant modules (e.g., gui.py).

 ## Work in Progress